-Several adaptions of a lesson are #TeacherGoals.
+Offering several adaptions of a lesson is #TeacherGoals.
 Ex: baseline lesson, remediation, and enrichment lesson.
-Nearpod has over 7,000 ready-to-run standards-aligned customizable lessons.
+Nearpod has over 7,500 ready-to-run standards-aligned customizable lessons.
 Filtering your needs in the Lesson Library by subject, resource, grade, and standards.
 The best part – once you download your Nearpod lesson, you can edit!

 Nearpod offers the option to ‘Duplicate’ each lesson.
-Now, you are not spending time re-creating the wheel, rather adapting the wheel.
 Consider duplicating

 and adapting your lessons to meet remediation and enrichment needs of your students.

-Launch these lessons into different student-paced codes.
-Allow each student to independently work on their Nearpod lesson while you facilitate, host student conferences, or work in small group.
+Launch multiple versions of your lesson with different student-paced codes, and allow each student to independently work on their Nearpod lesson while you facilitate, host student conferences, or work in small group.

 Reports to Identify Prior Knowledge